Charlottenburg Palace and East Side Gallery

 Last Russian honey cake until we go back to Russia or maybe do trans-Siberianan rail trip. 😛

 After lunch, we did some masterful navigating of Berlin’s bus and train systems to go see the East Side Gallery.
 The East Side Gallery is an open-air art gallery which consists of a series of large murals that have been painted directly onto a remnant of the Berlin Wall.
 The paintings on Mühlenstraße started in 1990 and is over 1.3kms long making it the largest open-air art gallery in the world.
 There has been a lot of grafitti put on the artworks over the years, and some piece have been restored, but there is controversy over this with many artists refusing to re-do their artworks.
 Today, it seems most of the art works are being left alone and not being grafitted, but there are areas of the wall where it seems grafitti is encouraged, as this is a living used space.
 I love this: Moscow…walls; China… walls; Everywhere… no walls (with kangaroo!);, Berlin… walls.
 This section of wall is all grafitti… the big stenciled work is not an official piece.
 So we thought this was a good place to leave a small mark.
-I know it looks all peacefu and orderly – but of course, it wasn’t.
+I know my photos make it look all peaceful and orderly – but of course, it wasn’t.
 And it was about this time that our beautiful day with it’s 17C higher in temp then yesterday started to literally rain on our parade.
 So we hightailed it to the nearest train station and head back to the hotel.
 And so ends our last day in Europe… for tomorrow we fly from Berlin to London to Singapore to Brisbane and all things going to plan, we arrive two days from now.

 It’s been a blast!